AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 ### Python Code
 ####Determining the Sand Bed's Fluidization Flow

 The subteam used the following code, copied from the file FluidizationVelocity.py found on the subteam's GitHub page, to estimate the fluidization velocity & fluidization flow of the sand bed in the prototype reactor.
 The code is based off of [Equation 1](#Equation-1).
-The code requests as input: the reactor's cross-sectional area; the kinematic viscosity of water at a particular temperature (e.g. room temperature); the sand's porosity, which the subteam experimentally determined; Silica sand's density; the average diameter of the sand grains, which the subteam measured.
+The code requests as input: the reactor's cross-sectional area; the kinematic viscosity of water at a particular temperature (e.g. room temperature); the sand's porosity, which the subteam experimentally determined; silica sand's density; the average diameter of the sand grains, which the subteam measured.
 The code outputs the velocity and flow of water required to fluidize the sand bed.

 The following values were used for the subteam to calculate the fluidization flow of 2.54mL/s:

-Cross-sectional area of the reactor: 481.1 mm^2 Porosity of the Silica sand: 0.35
+Cross-sectional area of the reactor: 481.1 mm$^2$ Porosity of the silica sand: 0.35
-Density of Silica sand: 2650kg/m^3 [(Weber-Shirk)](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)
+Density of silica sand: 2650kg/m$^3$ [(Weber-Shirk)](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)
-Average diameter of the Silica sand grains: 0.91 mm Kinematic viscosity of water: 0.9344 mm^2/s [(Anton Paar)](https://wiki.anton-paar.com/en/water/)
+Average diameter of the silica sand grains: 0.91 mm Kinematic viscosity of water: 0.9344 mm$^2$/s [(Anton Paar)](https://wiki.anton-paar.com/en/water/)

 ```python
 # This code assumes the user knows the porosity of the sand used in the fluidized bed.
 This code makes use of aide_design, a package provided by AguaClara Cornell